cbshiles/KALX-libfms/doc/ftap/xva.md

 for various credit ratings and a fair amount of bickering.

 Traders objected to the methodology because they (correctly) felt they were being overcharged.
 Many of the swaps had unwind provisions that would be exercised if the market went against them.
-My contribution to the project was to incorporate this into the calculation.
+One of my contributions to the project was to incorporate this into the calculation.
 Something still not accounted for in the current methodology.

 Another problem with the CVA calculation is that it assumes default